MingjunGeng/MingjunGeng/README.md

 - 💻 I'm  Mingjun GENG & I am a Full Stack Web Developer.
 - 🤟 I am a former electronics engineer oversea.
 A former electronics engineer oversea.
-Started my career as a software assistant engineer at the Huawei Xian branch, then transfer my job to be an IC design system engineer, because I do like the lower physical layer technology.
+I have started my career as a software assistant engineer at the Huawei Xian branch, then transfer my job to be an IC design system engineer, because I do like the lower physical layer technology.
 - 🔗 Connect with me on <a href="https://www.linkedin.com/in/mjgeng/" target="_blank">LinkedIn</a>
 - 📧 Email me at <a href="sooofeve@gmail.com" target="_blank">sooofeve@gmail.com</a>